XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Who is behind Revolut?

-Revolut is a UK-based financial technology company founded in 2015 by Nikolay Storonsky and Vlad Yatsenko.
-The company is headquartered in London and operates globally, providing app-based financial services to millions of users worldwide.
+Revolut was founded in 2015 by Nikolay Storonsky and Vlad Yatsenko.
+The company is headquartered in London, UK, and operates globally as a major fintech, supported by a range of venture capital investors and institutional partners.

 When was Revolut launched?